 Get Stuff We Love

 Leave it to a windy day to up the anxiety level — especially if you're wearing a dress or skirt.
-Even Catherine, Duchess of Cambridge (aka the former Kate Middleton) has found herself upwind, nearly causing Marilyn Monroe flyaway moments at airports and charity events (or particularly windy royal weddings).
+Even Catherine, Duchess of Cambridge, has found herself upwind, nearly causing Marilyn Monroe flyaway moments at airports and charity events (or particularly windy royal weddings).

-While we're not quite as high profile as a duchess, it can still be a nuisance to be on skirt patrol every time we're outdoors.
+While we're not quite as high profile as the former Kate Middleton, it can still be a nuisance to be on skirt patrol every time we're outdoors.

 What you'll need: